ganskef/MoCuishle/_posts/9999-12-31-mocuishle.md

 > Simplicity is the ultimate sophistication. — Leonardo da Vinci

 However simplicity itself has many definitions.
-I think it has to be girl friend compatible.
+I think it has to be girlfriend compatible.
 If I give it to here she should know what to do with it. (since she will never ask me for that)

 The anchestor is
 [Andrew M. Bishop's WWWOFFLE](http://www.gedanken.org.uk/software/wwwoffle/).
-This great application is simple for a Unix guy thinking in C. I've used it on my laptop for years, but I'm a Java developer, and I've liked to use it with Android, so I've implemented it myself, simplified.
+This great application is simple for a Unix guy thinking in C. I've used it on my laptop for years, but I'm a Java developer and I liked to use it on Android, so I've implemented it myself, simplified.

 The name *Mo Cuishle* comes from *Clint Eastwood*'s movie *Million Dollar Baby* of course.
 From [Wikipedia](https://en.wikipedia.org/wiki/Million_Dollar_Baby):